aauc-mechlab/JOpenShowVar/README.md

 JOpenShowVar is a Java open-source cross-platform communication interface to Kuka robots that allows for reading and writing variables and data structures of the controlled manipulators.
-This interface, which is compatible with all Kuka robots that use KR C4 and previous versions, runs as a client on a remote computer connected with the Kuka controller via TCP/IP.
+This interface, which is compatible with all Kuka robots that uses the KR C4 controller, runs as a client on a remote computer connected with the Kuka controller via TCP/IP.
 JOpenShowVar opens up to a variety of possible applications making it possible to use different input devices and to develop alternative control methods.